jerryagenyi/pcr/Folder-Structure-Guide.md

 - **Google Drive Mapping**: In Google Drive, the structure is under pcr/ (e.g., pcr/ContentVault/).
 The n8n sync workflow maps pcr/ in Google Drive to the pcr/ root in GitHub.
 - **Consistency**: Use .md for text files, .xlsx for trackers, and .json for workflows to simplify agent parsing.
 - **AI Context**: Agents can use this guide to navigate the structure (e.g., Portfolio Curator saves screenshots to ContentVault/Screenshots/, Content Crafter saves drafts to ContentVault/Writings/Draft/).
-- **Scalability**: If Professional Identity Coaching grows, consider moving it to a sibling folder (e.g., ProfessionalIdentityCoaching/).
+- **Scalability**: If professional-identity-coaching grows, consider moving it to a sibling folder (e.g., professional-identity-coaching/).